GospelSounders/adventhymnals/content/02.christ-in-song/03.101-200/01.101-110/06.Believing-and-Receiving/docs.md

 ---
+title: |
-title: 106.
-Believing and Receiving
+    106. Believing and Receiving - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 106.
+Believing and Receiving.
+Sins of years are washed away, Blackest stains become as snow, Darkest night is chang'd to-day, When you to the Fountain go.
+    keywords:  |
-    keywords: Christ in Song, Believing and Receiving, Sins of years are washed away,
+        Christ in Song, adventhymnals, advent hymnals, Believing and Receiving, Sins of years are washed away.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 106. BELIEVING AND RECEIVING
+####  Christ in Song,

 ```txt
 1.